ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

 1. **{{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s that host an SAP workload accessible through a virtual server in {{site.data.keyword.cloud}}.**

-  This virtual server can be a Windows or Linux server.
+  This virtual server can be a Windows&reg; or Linux&reg; server.
 This server can be used, for example:
   * For downloading software and patches.
 When the software is on the server, you can use SCP or WinSCP or another SSH file transfer protocol (SFTP) application to transfer the software to the SAP virtual server for installation.
   * As a VNC server for installing SAP with the SAP Software Provisioning Manager (SWPM).
   * For management with SAP Logon and SAP GUI.